Spain v Romania preview: where to watch, predicted line-ups, team news

 - Spain have qualified as Group F winners.

-- Romania can no longer reach EURO via the European Qualifiers group stage, but remain in contention for a play-off place.
+- Romania can no longer reach EURO via the European Qualifiers group stage, but are assured of a play-off place.

 Reporter's view